siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 007b Self-Refraction.md

 If the exact overlapping fields are kept, nothing further is needed.
 The interaction is already present in the total-field observables written above.
-For example, if the two coherent portions are locally equal and in phase,
+If two equal coherent portions are locally parallel and co-propagating, so that both sectors add,

 $$
 \mathbf E_2=\mathbf E_1,